erencerman/ankylosing_spondylitis_model/README.md

-*Keras Model To Estimate Presence Of Ankylosing Spondilitis in OCT
+<b>Keras Model To Estimate Presence Of Ankylosing Spondilitis in OCT<b>

 This is a python keras model to use.
 It has about 72% accuracy